Joseph-Siffred Duplessis, Public domain, via Wikimedia Commons

 Many successful individuals have a clear leading power and a clear limiting power, with the other two Primal powers somewhere in the middle.

-Generally, you grow fastest when you target your limiting Primal Power.
-In your case, Emotion.
+Generally, you grow fastest when you develop your limiting Primal Power.
+In your case, emotion.

-To strengthen your Emotion and boost your communication, read chapters 3 & 8 of Primal Intelligence.
+To strengthen your emotion and boost your communication skills, read chapters 3 & 8 of Primal Intelligence.

 How to use your results